1

 1919.
 Polish Army captured Vilno (Vilnius), Lithuania from Soviet Army.

 1679.
-English astronomer, geophysicist, mathematician, meteorologist, and physicist Edmund Halley (Halley’s Comet) met Johannes Hevelius (Jan Heweliusz) in Danzig.
-Hevelius was councillor and mayor of Danzig (Gdańsk), then part of the Polish-Lithuanian Commonwealth.
+English astronomer, geophysicist, mathematician, meteorologist, and physicist Edmund Halley (Halley’s Comet) meets Johannes Hevelius (Jan Heweliusz) in Danzig.
+Hevelius is councillor and mayor of Danzig (Gdańsk), then part of the Polish-Lithuanian Commonwealth.
 As an astronomer, he gained a reputation as “the founder of lunar topography,” and described ten new constellations, seven of which are still recognized by astronomers.

 1849.
 Death of Polish poet and dramatist Julius Slowacki, in Paris.